ESMValGroup/ESMValCore/doc/quickstart/install.rst

    docker pull esmvalgroup/esmvalcore:stable

-If you want to use the current master branch, use
+If you want to use the current main branch, use

 .. code-block:: bash